 3. Motivation: the desire to procure or avoid bodily sensations.

-According to this theory, ‘free will' implies volitional reactions of 'mind' observing ego of a particular embodied state constrained fundamentally through varying degrees of sensitivity to patterns of bodily sensations (i.e., interoceptive patterns).
+According to this theory, ‘free will' implies volitional reactions of 'mind' observing ego of a particular embodied state constrained fundamentally through varying degrees of sensitivity to FOKs fundamental interoceptive patterns (patterns of bodily sensations 'from within').

 'Mind' observing ego decides on and commits to a particular cognitive course of action through volitional reactions that represent a conditioned response with a degree of an agency; thus, things can be caused to happen.
 There are two volitional reactions: An impulsive reaction and a reaction with forethought.